 How Much Is a Tesla Model X (New & Used)?

-For 2021, a new Tesla Model X ranges in cost from $79,990 – $99,990.
-Options, state/local incentives, and taxes can affect the final price of a Tesla Model X. Currently, the Long Range Plus AWD comes in at a base price of $79,990 and the Performance AWD Model X comes at a base price of $99,990.
+For 2023, a new Tesla Model X ranges in cost from $99,990 – $109,990.
+Options, state/local incentives, and taxes can affect the final price of a Tesla Model X. Currently, the standard Model X comes in at a base price of $89,990 and the Plaid AWD Model X comes at a base price of $109,990.

 How Much Does a Tesla Model Y Cost (New & Used)?

-In terms of the new vehicles available at specific price points, the Standard Range RWD Model Y costs $41,990, the Long Range AWD Model Y costs $49,990, and the Model Y Performance AWD costs $59,990.
-Options such as upgraded paint colors and Autopilot software like Full Self-Driving (FSD) can add to the total cost as well.
+In terms of the new vehicles available at specific price points, the Long Range AWD Model Y costs $54,990, and the Model Y Performance AWD costs $58,990.
+Options such as upgraded paint colors and Autopilot software like Full Self-Driving (FSD) will increase the total cost.

-Used Model Y prices in 2021 range from $40,000 – $68,000 depending upon mileage, condition, and other options.
-Because the Model Y is relatively new, the used market isn’t as saturated as the Model S, for example, which limits the options that buyers have and keeps prices a bit higher.
+Used Model Y prices in 2023 range from $40,000 – $69,000 depending upon mileage, condition, and other options.
+Because the Model Y is relatively new, the used market isn’t as saturated as, for example, the Model S, which limits the options that buyers have and keeps prices a bit higher.

 How Much Does a Tesla Cybertruck Cost (New/Used)?

-Because the Cybertruck hasn’t been produced yet, we have no way of knowing what used prices will be, but if we had to make a guess based on other used Tesla prices, we’d estimate the price range of a used Cybertruck ranging in cost from $35,000 – $65,000 depending on options, condition, and other specifics.
+Because the Cybertruck hasn’t been produced yet, we have no way of knowing what used prices will be, but if we had to make a guess based on other used Tesla prices, we’d estimate the price range of a used Cybertruck ranging in cost from $35,000 – $65,000 depending on options, condition, and other specifics, but the actual number could be a decent amount higher.

 How Much Is a Tesla Semi Truck?
 (New/Pre-Owned)?